 - Check E-Mail Daily: Start with a morning ritual, which includes daily checking the mail.
 You can keep a designated spot for the bills and important documents.
 As for other mail, file, trash, or save it, depending on its importance.

 - Have a Filing System: Create folders for documents such as income statements and medical records.
 You can do the same with receipts and coupons, like color-coding your folders to help you find the documents quickly.

 - Minimize Paperwork: While going paperless isn’t always a choice, you can always reduce your paper trail with a little effort.
 For example, you can subscribe to e-bills and online statements instead of paper.
 Also, try keeping your work files as soft copies on your computer instead of printing hard copies.
 Create an intuitive e-filing system instead of just dumping it on your desktop (we’ve all done it!).
 And don’t forget to back it up.

 The goal is to focus on simplification.
-Finding solutions that work for your unique keeps as an adult with ADHD.
+Finding solutions that work for your unique needs as an adult with ADHD.
 Embracing the iterative nature of the process, trust in your journey towards building an ADHD-friendly space.
 Trust the process; knowing each step brings you closer to your goal.

 Make Your Tasks Bite-Sized

 ADHD paralysis is just as real as ADHD procrastination.
 Both can make it difficult for you to make decisions or start tasks that seem too big and overwhelming.